 Non-clostridial bacterial strains have not been associated with human foodborne botulism.
 Recent data mining of published WGS has led to the discovery of genes in non-clostridial bacteria with partial homology to genes that encode botulinum neurotoxins.
 These include Enterococcus faecium from a cow, Weisella oryzae from fermented rice and Chryseobacterium piperi from sediment.
-The putative neurotoxin sequences differed from that of the neurotoxin serotypes presently described in clostridia.
+The putative neurotoxin sequences differed from those of the neurotoxin serotypes presently described in clostridia.
 Recombinant DNA methods indicate a potential for biological activity, although it is not yet established whether biologically active botulinum neurotoxins are formed by these bacteria.
-It is presently unclear whether further non-clostridial strains contain undiscovered potential botulinum neurotoxin-encoding genes, and whether these strains could form botulinum neurotoxin, and potentially cause botulism.
+It is presently unclear whether further non-clostridial strains contain undiscovered potential botulinum neurotoxin, and potentially cause botulism.
 As some of these bacteria are from genera that are used as probiotics in humans and animals, a watching brief should be maintained on any future developments regarding neurotoxin gene carriage and expression.